C3S/collecting_society_docker/README.rst

     subcommands:

-        diff         Prints the diffs of the example files status       Prints the git status of the project repositories pull         Pulls the project repositories
+        diff         Prints the diff of the project repos and the example files status       Prints the git status of the project repositories pull         Pulls the project repositories
         commit       Commits changes and untracked files to the project repositories